ipcrypt-std/ipcrypt2/README.md

 3. **IP Format Preservation**

-   - In “standard” mode, the library encrypts a 16-byte IP buffer into another 16-byte buffer.
+   - In "standard" mode, the library encrypts a 16-byte IP buffer into another 16-byte buffer.
 After encryption, it _may become a valid IPv6 address even if the original address was IPv4_, or vice versa.

 4. **Not a General Purpose Encryption Library**
    - This library is specialized for IP address encryption and may not be suitable for arbitrary data encryption.